-Almond milk is one of the most popular dairy products today and many people use it as alternative beverage for regular dairy products.
+Almond milk is one of the most popular dairy products today and many people use it as an alternative beverage for regular dairy products.
 In 2014, almond milk sales reached $850 million which is 40% more compared to 2013.

-While it is true that this is much lower than the estimated $9.6 billion sales of low-fat and skim milk last year, it is also true that the growing interest in almond milk cannot be compared to any other milk including soy milk which witnessed a drop of 15% in sales in the last year.
+While it is true that this is much lower than the estimated $9.6 billion in sales of low-fat and skim milk last year, it is also true that the growing interest in almond milk cannot be compared to any other milk including soy milk which witnessed a drop of 15% in sales in the last year.

 According to Howard Waxman, a top market research analyst working for Packaged Facts, almond milk is an alternative that has become mainstream in the last couple of years.

-Waxman says that there is an increased number of people who don’t trust any big institution like the big industry, government and traditional media.
+Waxman says that there is an increased number of people who don’t trust any big institution like the big industry, government, and traditional media.
 These buyers are looking for alternative sources of information and alternative products too.

 One of the reasons why they opt for almond milk is that the consumers believe that this is a much healthier option, by attorney James C. Kelly doesn’t agree with that.

-According to Kelly, almond milk is almost always advertised as a healthy product and excellent alternative made of tasty almonds, but the fact is that almond milk comes with traces of almonds.
-This product is made from thickening agents in order to make a milk-like substitute that comes with a flavor that is similar to milk.
+According to Kelly, almond milk is almost always advertised as a healthy product and an excellent alternative made of tasty almonds, but the fact is that almond milk comes with traces of almonds.
+This product is made from thickening agents to make a milk-like substitute that comes with a flavor that is similar to milk.

 Kelly is representing, Dimitrios Malaxianis and Tracy Albert, two individuals who have filed lawsuits against two of the most popular almond milk products in the States – WhiteWave of WWAV and Blue Diamond because of their improper use of labels.

 Kelly says that his client Mrs. Albert is disappointed because of the very low amount of almonds in the milk and the high quantity of the thickening agent called carrageenan.
 She demands appropriate labeling of these products.
-In this way, customers won’t be deceived and they will know how many glasses of this milk they’ll need in order to feel some health benefits.
+In this way, customers won’t be deceived and they will know how many glasses of this milk they’ll need to feel some health benefits.

 In addition, Kelly points out that there are no more than 40 almonds in ½ gallon of Silk and Blue Diamond milks and there should be about 150 to get that creamy texture.
 This means that more than 74% of these dairy products are based on thickening agents and other similar additives.
 The number of plaintiffs is expected to increase in the following days.